MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/fifo-physical-value-marking.md

 - Settlements that are performed by inventory close are represented by red diagonal dashed arrows that go from a receipt to an issue.

 ## FIFO with the Include physical value option
 If the **Include physical value** check box is selected for an item on the **Item model group** page, the system uses both physical and financial receipt transactions to calculate the running average cost price.
 Where applicable, the system also makes adjustments to the physically updated issue transaction.
-When the **Include physical value** check box is cleared, inventory close with the FIFO inventory model makes settlements only to transactions that are financially updated.
+The inventory close with the FIFO inventory model makes settlements only to transactions that are financially updated.
 The illustration that follows shows these transactions:

 -   1a.
 Inventory physical receipt for a quantity of 1 at a cost of USD 10.00 each.
 -   1b.
 Inventory financial receipt for a quantity of 1 at a cost of USD 10.00 each.